Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Mods - Why are there so many empty mods or mods that are completely overwritten in Uranium Fever?**
   - They have been merged or optimized in some fashion, though they are still included in an empty state to ensure the author receives appropriate downloads, donation points, and recognition for their creation.

+- **Mod Configuration Menu (MCM) - Can I change settings in the MCM?**
+  - Doing so is considered altering the list and will invalidate support.

 - **New Vegas Heap Replacer (NVHR) - Why don't you include NVHR in the Uranium Fever installation?**
   - It is no longer recommended. xNVSE has built in changes to the vanilla heap that are superior to those found in NVHR, but without the massively increased memory usage that results from NVHR.